regolith-linux/website/content/en/docs/Howtos/hide-i3-bar-by-default.md

+---
+title: "How to Hide i3-bar by default"
+description: >
-# How to Hide i3-bar by default
+  Hide i3-bar by default
+---

 Add the line
 ```